Kargina/jokes-api/README.md

 ## TODO

-- Use mysql\postgres, create index on `user_id` in table `joke` for fast search user jokes
+- Create index on `user_id` in table `joke` for fast search user jokes
-- check db and external api in `/healthcheck`
+- Check db and external api in `/healthcheck`
 - Expose database and logs from container
 - Use WSGI server
 - Logic for revoke tokens, refresh tokens
+- More tests